 Active learning classrooms and other active learning spaces are spaces designed to promote active, engaged, and collaborative student learning.
 While you can utilize active learning techniques in any type of classroom, having a space designed to facilitate those techniques can greatly support your efforts to successfully integrate them into your course.

 Active learning classrooms often include flexible furniture to facilitate collaboration and multiple projector screens to allow optimal viewing in any part of the space.
-They are often intentionally de-centered, meaning that there is no “front desk” at which you will sit or stand.
+They are often intentionally de-centered, meaning that there is no “front desk” or podium at which you will sit or stand.
 The effect of de-centering the space is that students feel a greater sense of agency and take more initiative in discussions and projects.
-On UCF’s campus, a host of these classrooms are now available:

 - The University of Minnesota’s Center for Educational Innovation website is full of suggestions for addressing challenges and planning courses in active learning classrooms. https://cei.umn.edu/teaching-active-learning-classroom-alc

 - Yale’s Center for Teaching and Learning provides history and research about active learning classrooms. https://ctl.yale.edu/faculty-resources/managing-classroom/active-learning-classrooms

 - For a collaborative site that brings together practitioners, experts, and decision makers in higher education (and K-12), see flexspace.org.
 You have to create an account to access the material, but it’s free.